-EZ Toe - This software routine is a method of setting front toe while steered from straight ahead, making it easier to adjust and obtain straight steering wheels.
+EZ Toe - this software routine is a new and improved method of setting front toe, making it easier to obtain straight steering wheels.

-Shims and Kits - Many front wheel drive cars use a shim on the rear axle/spindle to adjust camber and/or toe.
+Shims and Kits - many front wheel drive cars use a shim on the rear axle/spindle to adjust camber and/ or toe.
 This program determines the proper shim to use.